kumarvipu1/PDF-Annotator/README.md

 * Select the pdf file.
 * Click on get file
 * You will find a copy of annotated file in the working folder.

+* You can try already wrapped .exe file.